 Fortunately, family views are changing, too.
 According to results from Bupa Global’s Index, 48% of high net worth individuals now take mental health more seriously than ever before and 29% say they will be open and approachable about mental health in the future.
 Another 20% say that they have seen the benefit of life-coaching or therapy for their children.

 Pallavi wants to encourage more families to speak openly about mental health struggles.

 ‘I see a psychologist once a month and I’m very open about this because I don’t want people to think that there’s anything wrong with it,’ she says.
 ‘I have two young boys and I never say, ‘don’t cry’; instead I teach them to experience each and every one of their feelings.’

-Bupa Global customers also have access to our Healthline service, which gives access to general medical information on COVID-19 and other medical conditions (mental and physical) as well as providing advice from health professionals and referrals for a second medical opinion.
+Bupa Global customers also have access to our Healthline service, which gives access to general medical information (mental and physical) as well as providing advice from health professionals and referrals for a Second Medical Opinion.

 Alternatively, if you have access to Bupa Global through your employer you will be able to access Bupa LifeWorks - a confidential Employee Assistance Programme (EAP) and digital wellbeing platform.
 This service entitles eligible Bupa Global policyholders’ access to counselling, practical information, and digital content to support your mental, physical, social, and financial wellbeing.